 Coyotes are smaller than wolves, with a darker coat and a pointed muzzle.
 Coyotes make high-pitched howls, barks, and yelps, while wolves have a lower howl, whine, and bark.
 Coyotes can be seen in urban areas, whereas wolves usually stay away from humans.

-There are many differences between the coyote and the wolf.
-Please read on to find out further information to tell the difference next time you look at one of these fantastic animals.
+There are many differences between coyotes and wolves.
+Please read on so you can tell the difference next time you see one.

 black (relatively common)